marcomusy/vedo/docs/README.rst

 ----------

-Inspired by the `vpython <https://vpython.org/>`_ *manifesto* "3D programming for ordinary mortals", *vtkplotter* makes it easy to work wth three-dimensional objects, create displays and animations in just a few lines of code, even for those with less programming experience.
+Inspired by the `vpython <https://vpython.org/>`_ *manifesto* "3D programming for ordinary mortals", *vedo* makes it easy to work wth three-dimensional objects, create displays and animations in just a few lines of code, even for those with less programming experience.

-Because life is short.

 Download and Install: